dcangulo/davidangulo.xyz/_posts/2018-04-02-how-to-verify-email-address-in-php.md

 ---
 categories: ['Website Development']
 tags: ['PHP']
+title: 'How to verify email address in PHP'
 ---
 In this tutorial, I will guide you on how to verify email address in PHP.